iritmaximus/dwl/README.md

-# dwl - dwm for Wayland
+# dwl - dwm for Wayland ( fork of https://codeberg.org/dwl/dwl/src/branch/main )

 Join us on our IRC channel: [#dwl on Libera Chat]
 Or on our [Discord server].